-Due to the trauma of being abused, children are not always able to remember all of the details, including times or dates.
+Due to the trauma of being Abusers therefore tell This results in survivors abused, children are not children that "If you were thinking that they if they always able to remember all abused you'd remember all complained about the abuse, of the details, including of the details you're just that they would not be times or dates. making it up. believed.

-Abusers therefore tell children that "If you were abused you'd remember all of the details... you're just making it up.